-In this article, you are going to be introduced to the few fundamental concepts that form solid WordPress access control functionality with the help of free Advanced Access Manager plugin.
+In this article, you are going to be introduced to the few fundamental concepts that form solid WordPress access control functionality with the help of a free Advanced Access Manager plugin.
 This is the first step to the series of articles that will show that you have unlimited possibilities to build the most complex and secure WordPress websites that require access management (e.g. membership platforms, knowledge-based portals, etc).

 A little bit of history…